mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 {: #fig-overview-handshake title="Starting a TCPLS session"}

 TCP/TLS offers a single encrypted bytestream service to the application.
 To achieve this, TLS records are used to encrypt and secure chunks of the application bytestream and are then sent through the TCP bytestream.
 TCPLS leverages TLS records differently.
-TCPLS defines its own framing mechanism that allows encoding both application data and control information.
+TCPLS defines its own framing mechanism and encoding that allows one or more TCPLS frames containing application data and control information.
 A TCPLS frame is the basic unit of information for TCPLS.
-One or more TCPLS frames containing Data or Control information can be placed inside a TLS record.
 A TCPLS frame always fits in a single record.
-This TLS record is then reliably transported by a TCP connection.
-{{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.
+This TLS record is then reliably transported by a TCP connection.  {{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
   TCPLS Data     TCP Control      TCPLS Data